YQCW/qinchenyang.github.io/_pages/about.md

 Recent News
 ======
+* *Feb.2025*: Serve as Area Chair for KDD'25 ADS track
 * *Nov.2024*: **One paper** about abnormal address correction in Logistics systems accepted by **KDD'25(Applied Data Science Track)**
 * *Oct.2024*: Serve as Reviewer for KDD'25
 * *Jul.2024*: **One paper** about Multi-agent Reinforcement Learning accepted by **CIKM'24**